 The butterflies that lie dormant in the adult stage need a more long term structure for this period and seek refuge in sheds, outbuildings, log piles and caves to remain warm and dry enough.
 These species, which include Brimstone, Comma, Peacock and Small Tortoiseshell, will welcome a butterfly habitat that offers these conditions without disturbance.
 Remember, butterflies that lie dormant in the other stages - eggs, caterpillar (lava) and chrysalis (pupa) - will overwinter on vegetation, so provide plenty of plants that act as food sources.

-New for 2021 and to celebrate Vivara’s sponsorship of Butterfly Conservation’s Big Butterfly Count, we have launched a Limited Edition Butterfly House.
+To celebrate Vivara’s sponsorship of Butterfly Conservation’s Big Butterfly Count, we launched a Limited Edition Butterfly House in 2021.
 Perfectly sized for any and every type of garden, and instantly recognisable with its colourful roof (a favourite shade to tempt butterflies too) this really will benefit butterflies as Vivara are donating £1 from the sale of each one to Butterfly Conservation.

 Choose a sunny, but sheltered, spot for your butterfly house with plenty of flowers and foliage nearby

 All butterfly and insect habitats are best positioned in a sunny spot, but sheltered from the elements.
 Having an abundance of foliage with bright, insect-luring flowers will do just the job for your pollinators.
 An extra help is to place a few upright sticks inside for the butterflies to hang onto.

 Combination habitats support other insects too such as solitary bees, lacewings and ladybirds, and it's worth giving all these essential insects a boost.
 These are available in a range of designs and varying natural look appearance.
 Why not create your own pollinator plaza and have multiple habitats.